Understanding your blood pressure numbers

-Over the years, many songs have been written about the heart — listening to your heart, being true to your heart and even your cheatin’ heart, to name a few.
-They may have been written for the listener’s enjoyment, but when it comes to a ensuring you have a healthy heart, the first song rings especially true.
+Over the years, many songs have been written about the heart — listening to your heart, being true to your heart, and even your cheatin’ heart, to name a few.
+They may have been written for the listener’s enjoyment, but when it comes to ensuring you have a healthy heart, the first song rings especially true.

 Common heart disease symptoms include the following: